Installation#

 Note

 Proper installation of geopandas requires installing several geopandas dependencies, including fiona, pyproj, and shapely.
 See https://geopandas.org/en/stable/getting_started/install.html for more information.
-On Linux and Mac OS X, installing geopandas through the conda-forge channel will install the dependencies.
-On Windows, the dependencies must be installed manually, see https://geoffboeing.com/2014/09/using-geopandas-windows/ for more information.
+On Windows, the dependencies can be installed manually, see https://geoffboeing.com/2014/09/using-geopandas-windows/ for more information.